Top 10 Raleigh Spots for International Cuisine

 Thai Basil, situated in the heart of the Cameron Village district, is the only Thai restaurant in Raleigh that maintains a strict regional focus: southern Thai cuisine.
 Most Thai spots in the U.S. serve Central Thai dishes like pad thai and green curry, but Thai Basil highlights the bold, spicy, and seafood-heavy flavors of the south.
 The curries are made with fresh kaffir lime leaves, galangal, and shrimp paste, not powdered pastes.
 The tom yum soup is sour, spicy, and aromatic, with fresh lemongrass and whole chili peppers.

-Their signature dish, massaman curry with beef, is slow-cooked for five hours with cinnamon, cardamom, and tamarind—a recipe passed down from the chef’s grandmother in Pattani.
-The pad see ew is stir-fried over high heat in a wok, giving the noodles a smoky char that’s often missing in American versions.
+Their signature dish, massaman curry with beef, is slow-cooked for five hours with cinnamon, cardamom, and tamarinda recipe passed down from the chefs grandmother in Pattani.
+The pad see ew is stir-fried over high heat in a wok, giving the noodles a smoky char thats often missing in American versions.
 The mango sticky rice is made with coconut milk from Thailand and glutinous rice imported from Chiang Mai.

 Owner and chef Nattaya Srisuwan moved to Raleigh in 2006 and opened Thai Basil after realizing how few places offered authentic southern Thai food.
-She refuses to “Americanize” her dishes, even when customers request milder versions.
-“If you want mild,” she says, “go somewhere else.”
-The restaurant’s simple decor, with bamboo accents and Thai silk curtains, reflects its no-nonsense approach.
-Thai Basil doesn’t compromise.
+She refuses to Americanize her dishes, even when customers request milder versions.
+If you want mild, she says, go somewhere else.
+The restaurants simple decor, with bamboo accents and Thai silk curtains, reflects its no-nonsense approach.
+Thai Basil doesnt compromise.
 It educates.
-And that’s why it’s trusted.
+And thats why its trusted.

 9. Casa de Tacos

 Casa de Tacos, a small, unassuming stand in the Garner Road area, is a revelation for anyone who thinks tacos are just a fast-food staple.
-Run by the Rivera family, who hail from the state of Michoacán, this is where tacos al pastor meet traditional preparation: pork is marinated in achiote, pineapple, and dried chiles, then stacked on a vertical spit called a trompo and slow-roasted for hours.
+Run by the Rivera family, who hail from the state of Michoacn, this is where tacos al pastor meet traditional preparation: pork is marinated in achiote, pineapple, and dried chiles, then stacked on a vertical spit called a trompo and slow-roasted for hours.
 The meat is shaved thin, charred at the edges, and served on double corn tortillas made fresh daily from nixtamalized corn.

 The salsa bar is a masterclass in balance: salsa roja made with roasted guajillo chiles, salsa verde with tomatillos and serranos, and a smoky chipotle crema.
-Toppings include diced white onion, fresh cilantro, and a wedge of lime—nothing more, nothing less.
+Toppings include diced white onion, fresh cilantro, and a wedge of limenothing more, nothing less.
 The carnitas are slow-braised in lard until tender, then crisped on the griddle.
 The tamales are wrapped in corn husks and steamed in batches, filled with chicken and mole or cheese and rajas.

-Casa de Tacos doesn’t have a website, no social media presence, and no delivery service.
+Casa de Tacos doesnt have a website, no social media presence, and no delivery service.
 It operates on cash only, open from 10 a.m. to 8 p.m., and often sells out by 6 p.m.
 The family has been in Raleigh for over 25 years, and their loyalty comes from consistency, not marketing.
 Locals know: if you want real Mexican street tacos, this is where you go.
-It’s not fancy.
-It’s not loud.
-But it’s real.
+Its not fancy.
+Its not loud.
+But its real.

 10. Koi Asian Fusion (Authentic Japanese Section)

-While Koi Asian Fusion is known for its eclectic menu, its authentic Japanese section—hidden in the back of the restaurant—is where true culinary mastery shines.
+While Koi Asian Fusion is known for its eclectic menu, its authentic Japanese sectionhidden in the back of the restaurantis where true culinary mastery shines.
 Chef Kenji Yamamoto, who trained in Osaka and Tokyo, runs this intimate counter seating area with a quiet intensity.
-Here, you’ll find sushi prepared with fish sourced daily from Tokyo’s Toyosu Market, nigiri with rice seasoned with red vinegar and sea salt, and sashimi sliced with a single, precise stroke.
+Here, youll find sushi prepared with fish sourced daily from Tokyos Toyosu Market, nigiri with rice seasoned with red vinegar and sea salt, and sashimi sliced with a single, precise stroke.

 Unlike the fusion rolls on the front menu, the Japanese section sticks to tradition: no avocado, no cream cheese, no tempura batter.
 The tuna is otoro-grade, the salmon is wild-caught from Hokkaido, and the wasabi is freshly grated from root.
 The miso soup is made with dashi from dried kelp and bonito flakes, not instant powder.
 The grilled yakitori skewers are seasoned with sea salt or tare sauce and cooked over binchotan charcoal.

 Only 12 seats are available at the counter, and reservations are required.
 Diners are served in silence, with only the gentle clink of chopsticks and the scent of fresh fish in the air.
 Chef Yamamoto personally explains each dish, often sharing stories of his apprenticeship in Japan.
-This is not a place for casual dining—it’s a pilgrimage for those who understand that Japanese cuisine is an art form.
-Koi’s Japanese section is the most trusted in Raleigh because it refuses to bend to trends.
+This is not a place for casual diningits a pilgrimage for those who understand that Japanese cuisine is an art form.
+Kois Japanese section is the most trusted in Raleigh because it refuses to bend to trends.
 It honors discipline.

 Comparison Table

-| Restaurant | Cuisine | Authenticity Level | Owner Origin | Key Signature Dish | Ingredients Sourced Locally? | Traditional Preparation? |
+Restaurant Cuisine Authenticity Level Owner Origin Key Signature Dish Ingredients Sourced Locally?
+Traditional Preparation?

-| D’Lish Ethiopian Restaurant | Ethiopian | High | Ethiopia | Doro Wat | TeFF flour imported | Yes |
+DLish Ethiopian Restaurant Ethiopian High Ethiopia Doro Wat TeFF flour imported Yes

-| Mochi Ramen | Japanese | High | Japan | Tonkotsu Ramen | Noodles made in-house | Yes |
+Mochi Ramen Japanese High Japan Tonkotsu Ramen Noodles made in-house Yes

-| La Casona de Oaxaca | Mexican (Oaxacan) | High | Mexico | Mole Negro | Chiles and cheese imported | Yes |
+La Casona de Oaxaca Mexican (Oaxacan) High Mexico Mole Negro Chiles and cheese imported Yes

-| Saffron Indian Kitchen | Indian (North & South) | High | India | Kashmiri Rogan Josh | Spices ground daily | Yes |
+Saffron Indian Kitchen Indian (North & South) High India Kashmiri Rogan Josh Spices ground daily Yes

-| Pho 79 | Vietnamese | High | Vietnam | Pho Bo | Herbs from local Vietnamese farm | Yes |
+Pho 79 Vietnamese High Vietnam Pho Bo Herbs from local Vietnamese farm Yes

-| Al-Bustan Lebanese Grill | Lebanese | High | Lebanon | Kibbeh | Spices imported | Yes |
+Al-Bustan Lebanese Grill Lebanese High Lebanon Kibbeh Spices imported Yes

-| Sabor de Colombia | Colombian | High | Colombia | Bandeja Paisa | Guascas flown in weekly | Yes |
+Sabor de Colombia Colombian High Colombia Bandeja Paisa Guascas flown in weekly Yes

-| Thai Basil | Thai (Southern) | High | Thailand | Massaman Curry | Lime leaves and shrimp paste imported | Yes |
+Thai Basil Thai (Southern) High Thailand Massaman Curry Lime leaves and shrimp paste imported Yes

-| Casa de Tacos | Mexican (Michoacán) | High | Mexico | Tacos al Pastor | Corn nixtamalized daily | Yes |
+Casa de Tacos Mexican (Michoacn) High Mexico Tacos al Pastor Corn nixtamalized daily Yes

-| Koi Asian Fusion (Japanese Section) | Japanese | High | Japan | Otoro Nigiri | Fish flown from Tokyo | Yes |
+Koi Asian Fusion (Japanese Section) Japanese High Japan Otoro Nigiri Fish flown from Tokyo Yes

 FAQs

-How do you define “authentic” international cuisine?
+How do you define authentic international cuisine?

 Authentic international cuisine is prepared using traditional recipes, techniques, and ingredients that reflect the cultural origins of the dish.
-It’s made by people who have a personal or familial connection to the cuisine—often immigrants or descendants—who prioritize flavor integrity over adaptation to local tastes.
+Its made by people who have a personal or familial connection to the cuisineoften immigrants or descendantswho prioritize flavor integrity over adaptation to local tastes.
 Authenticity is evident in the use of native spices, proper cooking methods, and the absence of fusion gimmicks.

 Are these restaurants expensive?

 Not necessarily.
-While some, like Mochi Ramen and Koi’s Japanese section, may have higher price points due to imported ingredients and labor-intensive preparation, others like Pho 79, Casa de Tacos, and Sabor de Colombia offer generous portions at very reasonable prices.
+While some, like Mochi Ramen and Kois Japanese section, may have higher price points due to imported ingredients and labor-intensive preparation, others like Pho 79, Casa de Tacos, and Sabor de Colombia offer generous portions at very reasonable prices.
 Many of these spots are family-run with low overhead, allowing them to serve high-quality food without inflated costs.

 Do these restaurants offer vegetarian or vegan options?

 Yes.
 Most of these restaurants offer robust vegetarian and vegan choices.
-D’Lish Ethiopian, Saffron Indian Kitchen, and La Casona de Oaxaca have extensive plant-based menus.
+DLish Ethiopian, Saffron Indian Kitchen, and La Casona de Oaxaca have extensive plant-based menus.
 Thai Basil and Pho 79 offer vegetarian broths and tofu-based dishes.
 Even Casa de Tacos serves bean and cheese tacos, and Al-Bustan has multiple vegan mezze options.

-Why don’t these places have online menus or delivery?
+Why dont these places have online menus or delivery?

 Many of these restaurants operate with small teams and prioritize quality over convenience.
 They often make food fresh to order and avoid mass production.
 Some, like Casa de Tacos and Pho 79, prefer in-person service to maintain the cultural experience of dining together.
-This isn’t a limitation—it’s a commitment to authenticity.
+This isnt a limitationits a commitment to authenticity.

 Can I find these restaurants easily on Google Maps?

 Yes, all are listed on Google Maps with accurate names and locations.
-However, some—like Casa de Tacos and Koi’s Japanese section—are discreetly located and may not have flashy signage.
-Look for reviews from locals, and don’t rely on aesthetics.
+However, somelike Casa de Tacos and Kois Japanese sectionare discreetly located and may not have flashy signage.
+Look for reviews from locals, and dont rely on aesthetics.
 The best spots are often the quietest.

 Are these places family-friendly?